 Ability to complete IRS Standard of Conduct, Intake/Interview, and basic tax law training and certification (formal training is available)

 All volunteers are required to pass the Standard of Conduct and Intake/Interview certification.
-Tax preparers also must pass either Basic or Advance VITA certification.
+Tax preparers also must pass either Basic or Advanced VITA certification.
+Please contact us for additional details

 2-6 hrs./week or about 20-60 hours from January 15th to April 15th of each year